RajaeWalker/Wazuh-SIEM-Home-Lab/README.md

 - Configure a Windows 11 endpoint with the Wazuh Agent.
 - Install and configure Microsoft Sysmon for enhanced event logging.
 - Collect and analyze Windows Security and Sysmon events.
-- Create and validate a custom Wazuh detection rule.
+- Validate built-in Wazuh detection rules.
 - Map detections to the MITRE ATT&CK framework.
 - Develop practical skills in security monitoring, log analysis, and SIEM administration.
 - Document the project for a professional cybersecurity portfolio.